NHS-digital-website/design-system/README.md

 - To switch off the breakpoint debug showing in the browser, comment [this line](https://github.com/NHS-digital-website/nhsd-frontend/blob/e7ce90d6ac3621550aa97f919147493c436861a1/src/nhsd/scss-core/settings/_media-queries.scss#L19) out.
 - The **grid config** can be found [here](src/nhsd/scss-core/tokens/_grid.scss).

-## Hosting static files
+## (Hosting static files - this needs figuring out, it doesn't work yet!

 The static files (fonts, icons, compiled CSS) is hosted on an AWS bucket using Cloudfront for distribution.
 The CORS settings allow any website to load up these files.
-The URL of the static server is [https://d3ao5xdv7leyhd.cloudfront.net/](https://d3ao5xdv7leyhd.cloudfront.net/), but it will soon change to a more human readable, on brand URL [ie. https://files.ui-toolkit.digital.nhs.uk](https://files.ui-toolkit.digital.nhs.uk)
+The URL of the static server is [https://d3ao5xdv7leyhd.cloudfront.net/](https://d3ao5xdv7leyhd.cloudfront.net/), but it will soon change to a more human readable, on brand URL [ie. https://files.ui-toolkit.digital.nhs.uk](https://files.ui-toolkit.digital.nhs.uk))

+Currently the above setup isn't working due to CORS issues, so the UI toolkit loads the font files from the NHSUK static file server ([https://assets.nhs.uk/](https://assets.nhs.uk/fonts/)).

 ## Tokens